Festival Ciné-Palestine 2026

 Film Club

-The FCP is also the presence of Palestinian cinema on movie screens throughout the year, through monthly meetings of the Ciné-Club FCP, which give audiences the opportunity to discover or see again the films of preceding festival editions.
-The Ciné-Club FCP takes place in our partner cinemas as well as other locations (bars, cultural centers, associative centers, community gardens ...) offering a more informal framework for sharing and meeting.
+The FCP is also the presence of Palestinian cinema on movie screens throughout the year, through the Ciné-Club FCP or the screenings in partnership with other groups, which give audiences the opportunity to discover or see again the films of preceding festival editions.
+The Ciné-Club FCP takes place in our partner cinemas as well as other locations (bars, cultural centers, associative centers, community gardens ...) in Marseille, Paris and the Île-de-France region, offering a more informal framework for sharing and meeting.

 Mentorship program